If you hear thumping in your exercise room, it’s not the Telltale Heart: It’s the sound of your feet stomping on the treadmill.

 Many runners have found that products which are colored with certain dyes will leave residue on the floor that can’t be removed, even with a good scrubbing.

-The Wonder Mat is truly wonderful and gives you extra time for running since you don’t have to frequently clean your equipment and floor.
+This mat is truly wonderful and gives you extra time for running since you don’t have to frequently clean your equipment and floor.

 Bеѕt Treadmill Mat for Hardwood Floors: ProSource High Density